SquareBracketAssociates/Booklet-AdvancedMicroProjects/Chapters/DSLDoubleDispatch/DSLDoubleDispatch.md

 When we step back, we see that we applied the _Don't ask, tell_ principle twice:
 First the message `+` selects the corresponding methods in either `Die` or `DieHandle` classes.
 Then a more specific message is sent to the argument and the dispatch kicks in again selecting the correct method for the messages `sumWithDie:` or `sumWithHandle:`.

-In this chapter we presented double dispatch.
-The idea is to use method dispatch two times.
+In this chapter, we presented double dispatch.
+The idea is to use the method of dispatch two times.
 While the resulting design is simple, it is not trivial to deeply understand and it requires time to digest double dispatch.
 At its core, double dispatch relies on the fact that sending a message to an object selects the correct method -- and sending another message to the message argument will select a new method.
 Therefore we have effectively selected a method according to the receiver and the argument of a message.